-Lauren Roth is the newly appointed Concertmaster of the Tucson Symphony Orchestra and was named Adjunct Assistant Professor of Violin at the University of Arizona beginning in the 2013-2014 school year.
-Previous to these positions, she was Concertmaster of the Canton Symphony.
-Last May, Ms. Roth earned a Master of Music degree from the Cleveland Institute of Music as a student of William Preucil, Concertmaster of The Cleveland Orchestra.
-She was a member of the Cleveland Pops orchestra and a substitute with The Cleveland Orchestra.
+Lauren Roth is concertmaster of the Tucson Symphony Orchestra and was named Assistant Professor of Violin at the University of Arizona beginning in the 2013-2014 school year.
+Prior to these positions, she was concertmaster of the Canton Symphony.
+In May 2013, Roth earned a Master of Music degree from the Cleveland Institute of Music as a student of William Preucil, and she was accepted into his prestigious Concertmaster Academy.
+She was a member of the Cleveland Pops Orchestra and a substitute with The Cleveland Orchestra.

 A native of Seattle, Roth received a Bachelor of Music degree in violin performance and a Bachelor of Arts degree in Italian studies from the University of Washington.
 She was a student of Professor Ron Patterson.
 During that time, she served as concertmaster of the Seattle Philharmonic Orchestra, Thalia Symphony, Marrowstone Festival Orchestra, and the UW Symphony.